deol104/testing/readme.txt

 "who is there?"
 "Git"
 "Git who?"
-"Git this joke over this"
+"Git over this joke. this assingment is done
-"Git on with the assig